CodeScop/Oge-Mai-Field-Guide/luciolaogeresources.md

-LAST UPDATED 10 DEC 2020
+LAST UPDATED 14 FEB 2021

 Disclaimer: The numbers for drops assume a minimum Luck of 2; less Luck may mean less in the way of drops.
 Also, any Hunt monsters/resources (apart from Hunter Tokens) are omitted here; see the Forest Resources for a more complete list.